base/base/docs/specs/interop/predeploys.md

 ### L1Attributes

-The L1 Atrributes transaction is updated to include the dependency set.
-Since the dependency set is dynamically sized, a `uint8` "interopSetSize" parameter prefixes tightly packed `uint256` values that represent each chain id.
+The L1 Attributes transaction is updated to only include dynamic values.
+Static values, such as `batcherHash` and the interop dependency set, are set through the `setConfig` method.

 | Input arg         | Type                     | Calldata bytes          | Segment |
 |-------------------|--------------------------|-------------------------|---------|